 Average CPA And Accountant Salary Guide

-Lucrative salaries and a lot of competition for talent that keeps pushing starting offers higher continue to make accounting a prime profession in the business world for anybody with the right blend of skills and credentials.
-An early investment in the right education paves the way to dream jobs that run the gamut for people with different interests and skillsets— from independent one-man operations and small local partnership firms on Main Street, to the echelons of corporate leadership and positions with Big 4 firms in the glass towers of the downtown financial districts in major metros across the country.
+Lucrative salaries, demand for accounting, and a lot of competition for talent that keeps pushing starting offers higher continue to make accounting a prime profession in the business world for anybody with the right blend of skills and credentials.
+An early investment in the right education paves the way to dream jobs in accounting that run the gamut for people with different interests and skillsets— from independent one-man operations and small local partnership firms on Main Street, to the echelons of corporate leadership and positions with Big 4 firms in the glass towers of the downtown financial districts in major metros across the country.

 In 2020 there were more than 1.3 million accountants working in the United States, mostly based in urban areas and near regional hubs of commerce and industry.
-Since accountancy greases the skids for anything that involves money, you’ll find accountants working for or contracted with every type of organization—large accounting consultancies, government agencies, major corporations, small businesses, non-profits, and the list goes on.
+Since accountancy greases the skids for anything that involves money or audits, you’ll find accountants working for or contracted with every type of organization—large accounting consultancies, government agencies, major corporations, small businesses, non-profits, and the list goes on.

 Accounting professionals fill an unimaginable variety of roles in those organizations, ranging from financial analysis to tax accounting to auditing to payroll services.
 Around a quarter of the profession is involved in accounting, tax preparation, bookkeeping, and payroll.
 The common denominator among all of them is strong salaries across the board.